-One of the great travesties of Australia's tertiary education system is that students accessing either a FEE-HELP Loan or a VET Student Loan is required to pay a student loan tax on top of the amount that they borrow.
-This tax is discriminatory, levied largely on the basis of the student's choice of provider and not their likelihood to repay the loan.
+It is a great farce of Australia's tertiary education system that a student accessing either a FEE-HELP Loan for undergraduate study, or a VET Student Loan in an unsubsidised place, will be required to pay a student loan tax on top of the amount that they borrow for study.
+This tax is discriminatory, levied largely on the basis of the student's choice of provider and has no relationship to likelihood they will repay the loan.